 In one of the pictures from the island adventure, you can spot a carving of a Maori ancestor expressing the Mana (spiritual power) with his tongue poked out, a concept common among Pacific Islanders.
 Beside other things, the Mana represents being charged with stewardship of Nature (although when the Maori first arrived in New Zealand, it took some time before they created their mythological links to the new land, and the environment suffered meanwhile) – but this is not the Western concept of “natural resource sustainability” or the 19th century approach of putting a fence around a “natural park”.
 These are still instrumentalizing approaches that lock Nature outside somewhere where it can be controlled.
 Stewardship, in my view, doesn’t refer to planning out the entire globe, but rather to showing humans a glimpse, an example of how to remain wild and free – participating in wildlife instead of watching it through binoculars.

-I think it’s such a nuisance that these days, ignorant Western folks look at their own tribespeople promoting the Mana in popular culture and label them crazy, ignorant or evil – my argument would be that it’s the other way around… but this misinformation is probably a result of the misguided anti-Pagan (i.e. anti-Zoroastrian) campaign that was prevalent in the media in the early 2000’s.
+I think it’s such a nuisance that these days, ignorant Western folks see Mana being promoted in popular culture and label such suggestions crazy, ignorant or evil – my argument would be that it’s the other way around: chronic disconnection and its effects are what’s totally bonkers right now in the world.
+But this misinformation is probably a result of the misguided anti-Pagan (i.e. anti-Zoroastrian) campaign that was prevalent in the media in the early 2000’s.
 It created such a scare that some people completely miss the point, even today.
-I was one of them for a short while, but since I never stopped questioning the logic of it, I have since placed the information into perspective – and my experiences in New Zealand were quite decisive in that respect.
+I was one of them for a short while, but I have since placed the information into perspective – and my experiences in New Zealand were quite decisive in that respect.
 (To be continued…)